Undercurrents

 // algae culture developed with Centrum Algatech

-In Undercurrents natural filtration systems are used as a metaphor for the environmental contamination as well as personal cleansing and the process of absorbing grief.
+In Undercurrents natural filtration systems are used as a metaphor for the environmental contamination as well as for a personal process of absorbing grief.
 At its center are irregularly shaped tears made of glass and stainless steel, suspended in a site-specific installation that transforms the entire floor space into a construction site that reveals the various layers of the Earth through which water naturally filters.
 The installation is interwoven with the slow circulation of a green micro-algae that breaks down pollution, referring to symbiotic cycles, water crises and their associated physicality.

 2024